Create the modeling dataset¶

 - Handling missing values

-You cannot influence the type of new features DataRobot creates, but the application adds a variety of new columns including (but not limited to): average sales over x days, max value over past x days, median value over x days, rolling most frequent label, rolling entropy, average length of text over x days, and many more.
+You cannot influence the type of new features DataRobot creates, but the application adds a variety of new columns including (but not limited to): average value over x days, max value over past x days, median value over x days, rolling most frequent label, rolling entropy, average length of text over x days, and many more.

 Additionally, with time series date/time partitioning, DataRobot scans the configured rolling window and calculates summary statistics (not typical with traditional partitioning approaches).
 At prediction time, DataRobot automatically handles recreating the new features and verifies that the framework is respected within the new data.